NVIDIA/NeMo-Run/docs/guides/packaging.md

 ## Base Packager

-The `run.Packager` is a simple passthrough packager that doesn't perform any special packaging operations.
+The `run.Packager` is a simple pass-through packager that doesn't perform any special packaging operations.

 ```python
 import nemo_run as run